hailiangwangutd/personal-blog-bottle-framework/posts/2015-08-01-Google-News-Crawler.md

 2. run googleCrawlerPython3.py;
 3. type in key words and page, then search.

-Note: Google is smart, I am not responsble for your IP being blocked(usually couple of minutes), if you download plenty of news.
+Note: Google is smart, I am not responsible for your IP being blocked(usually couple of minutes), if you download plenty of news.